-In late 2018, CartONG decided to invest in 3 mini projectors with the assumption that they could more easily be used in a field environment when we give trainings, organize workshops or implement new tools:
+In 2018, CartONG decided to invest in 3 mini projectors with the assumption that they could more easily be used in a field environment when we give trainings, organize workshops or implement new tools:

 - M1 Portable Cinema ViewSonic Projector